 Knowing and building winning features into your game can take a good game to great heights.
 Take our own Benji Bananas game, which counts 85 million users since its launch in 2013.

 The adventure game is popular, but it doesn’t have what it takes to be a blockbuster hit — and one big reason is the lack of key features.
 The gameplay offers a novel game mechanic and has a huge community of fans, but we neglected to bake in more advanced features and mechanics that would allow us to introduce an in-game economy where our users can spend more money — and where we can drive more retention as a result.
 Frankly, it might very well be impossible to build a world-class economy on top of the endless runner core of Benji Bananas.

 In hindsight, building features such as gachas would have encouraged stickiness and boosted monetization in the process.

-Gachas crept in from Asian to have a huge impact on games, and now we’re seeing that it’s nearly impossible to get into the top 20 charts without having gachas in the game.
+Gachas crept in from Asia to have a huge impact on games, and now we’re seeing that it’s nearly impossible to get into the top 20 charts without having gachas in the game.